“A TEST THAT CAN TAILOR YOUR THERAPY”

 This test will help inform clients of their genetic makeup, which, coupled with modifications to their lifestyle and nutrition, may modify their drug usage.
 This information leads to not only higher-quality lives but to the actual prevention of life-threatening drug missteps.
 The USFDA has made this panel mandatory for certain drugs to ensure safety and efficacy.
 When everything in life can be customized, why not customize your therapy?

-This is an 11-gene panel customized to cardiovascular medications such as anti-coagulants, anti-platelet agents and statins.
+This is an 10-gene panel customized to cardiovascular medications such as anti-coagulants, anti-platelet agents and statins.
+The genes covered are:

-This is a 17-gene panel customized for anti-psychotic and anti-depressant medications.
+This is a 6-gene panel customized for anti-psychotic and anti-depressant medications.
+Genes covered are:

-This is an 8-gene panel customized for opioids and non-opioids.
+This is an 2-gene panel customized for opioids and non-opioids.
+The genes covered are:

-This is a 5-gene panel customized for anti-cancer agents.
+This is a 4-gene panel customized for anti-cancer agents.
+The genes covered are:

-This is a 30-gene panel for comprehensive pharmacogenetic testing.
+This is a 8-gene panel for comprehensive pharmacogenetic testing.
+The genes covered are:

 The earlier clients can be tested, the better.
 If a client is concerned about the possibility of a future diagnosis, they should reach out to their primary care provider for guidance.
 That provider will most likely review certain personal history and background medical information to determine if testing would be appropriate.
 Some of the reasons for ordering this test include: